 U.S.-Mexico Partners Cut Borderlands Plastic and Marine Debris

-The Tijuana River Research Reserve provides technical assistance and training for the effort.
+The Takeaway: The Tijuana River Research Reserve provides technical assistance and training for the effort.

 Coastal and marine pollution doesn’t respect national boundaries, so partners along the U.S.-Mexico borderlands teamed up to tackle the problem.
 Cities on either side of the border have banned the use of plastic bags in grocery stores and raised public awareness.
 Binational volunteers also removed 40,000-plus pounds of trash from the Tijuana River Valley.
 The Tijuana River National Estuarine Research Reserve played an important role, with support from NOAA’s Marine Debris Program, the National Science Foundation, and the U.S. Environmental Protection Agency.

 Training and technical assistance by the Tijuana River Research Reserve raised officials’ awareness of pollution in the Mexican city of Tijuana and the cross-border metro area of Tecate.
 Both cities prohibited single-use plastic bags in grocery stores.
 Many environmental organizations and volunteers also contributed.